Select one of the above questions to find out it's answer.

 If you need help remembering the dance moves then write them down at home or record yourself at home.
 Otherwise we are available for private lessons also check our upcoming workshops.

-For those parents/guardians that are wanting to learn with their child then you will need to learn with your child in an Adult Dance Class.
-Kids dance classes are reserved for kids aged 8 years - 15 years.
+For those parents/guardians that have the time and can learn with their child then you will need to learn with your child in an Adult Dance Class.
+Dedicated kids dance classes would be reserved for kids aged 8 years - 15 years.
 If you decided to learn with your child in an Adult Dance Class then you will not rotate and remain with your child for the duration of the lesson.